domagojk/serverless-console/README.md

 # Serverless Console

-Serverless Console is an alternative UI for AWS Cloudwatch (focused on "serverless" development).
+Serverless Console is an alternative UI for AWS Cloudwatch.
+Its focus is on "serverless functions" but it can also be used for any kind of log group.

 ## Cloudwatch Logs